 Numeric Literal Types

-The numeric literal types works similar to the string literal types
+The numeric literal types work similarly to the string literal types

-The following example creates a numeric literal type with value 1
+The following example creates a numeric literal type with a value 1

 .
 You can only assign 1 to it.
 Assigning any other value other that 1